7 Advantages of Joomla

 Image Source: https://blog.sucuri.net/

-I've lost count the amount of times I've been asked by somebody to fix their old WordPress site because a plugin has caused a problem.
+I've lost count of the amount of times I've been asked by somebody to fix their old WordPress site because a plugin has caused a problem.
 It’s another reason why I prefer Joomla as it requires fewer of these plugins, so results in fewer website errors.

 Migrating websites from one host to another can also be trickier in WordPress due to the number of plugins.

-Many agencies use WordPress as a quick, efficient way to create a good-looking website for their clients, that they then hand over as a finished product, for the client to update and manage themselves.
+Many agencies use WordPress as a quick, efficient way to create a good-looking website for their clients, which they then hand over as a finished product, for the client to update and manage themselves.
 After the client has paid for their work, the agency no longer has any responsibility for the website.

 The problems start to arise in the long term, when things need updating on the site.
-With limited knowledge, and only able to do standard content updates or add a blog post for example, clients are often left needing to re-employ the agency, who then charge them a larger than acceptable fee to make the amendments and fixes, or the client has to go shopping for a web developer that can help them out.
+With limited knowledge, and only being able to do standard content updates or add a blog post for example, clients are often left needing to re-employ the agency, who then charge them a larger than acceptable fee to make the amendments and fixes, or the client has to go shopping for a web developer that can help them out.

 It can get be a costly, stressful and time-consuming process.